implse/Data_Structure_Python/README.md

 - Kosaraju Algorithm.
 - Detecting cycle.
 Checking whether a graph is a DAG or not.
 - Generating mazes or finding way out of the maze.

+## Shortest Path Algorithm

+- Finding a path between two vertices in a graph such that the sum of the weights of its edges is minimized.

+- Dijkstra algorithm
+- Floyd Warshall algorithm
+- A* Search

+## Dijkstra algorithm

+- It was constructed by computer scientist Edsger Dijkstra in 1956.
+- This is the fastest know single source shortest path algorithm for arbitrary directed graphs with unbounded non-negative weights.

+- It uses greedy method: Always pick the next closest vertex to the source.
+- It uses priority queue lo store unvisited vertices by distance from s.
+- It does not work with negative weights.

+#### Difference between Unweighted Shortest Path and Dijkstra's Algorithm

+- To represent weights in the adjacency list, each vertex contains the weights of the edges (in addition to their identifier).

+- Instead of ordinary queue we use priority queue (distances are the priorities) and the vertex with the smallest distance is selected for processing.

+- The distance to a vertex is calculated by the sum of the weights of the edges on the path from the source to that vertex.

+- We update the distances in case the newly computed distance is smaller than the old distance which we have already computed.